ankane/strong_migrations/README.md

 ## Lock Timeout Retries [experimental]

-There’s the option to automatically retry statements in migrations when the lock timeout is reached.
+There’s the option to automatically retry statements for migrations when the lock timeout is reached.
 Here’s how it works:

 - If a lock timeout happens outside a transaction, the statement is retried
 - If it happens inside the DDL transaction, the entire migration is retried (only applicable to Postgres)